ritikarajani/TreesSurveyReport/README.md

 # TreesSurveyReport
-Trees Survey Report - Generate a survey report with DATA SCIENCE, it includes inspecting the data, importing the data, data processing &amp; cleaning, data analyzation and data visualization
+Trees Survey Report - Generating a survey report with DATA SCIENCE, it includes inspecting the data, importing the data, data processing &amp; cleaning, data analyzation and data visualization